 CMSL follows the Softball Canada Rulebook excluding the co-ed rules and with the following additions;

-3. The HOME team is responsible for supplying game balls, one new ball and one relatively new.
+- The HOME team is responsible for supplying game balls, one new 12“ ball, one relatively new 12” ball and one new 11” ball.
 ONLY ball that will be acceptable for play is the Worth Hot Dot.

 The City of Calgary will be regulating this rule through their grounds keepers, the City will notify Softball Calgary of any infractions and Softball Calgary will then suspend the affected team(s).